Skip to main content

 Must-Try Dishes: Monte Maffaletta, Meatball sandwich, House ravioli with meat sauce

-What makes it special: Classic Italian deli fare with house pastas and generous portions.
+What Makes it Special: Classic Italian deli fare with house pastas and generous portions.

 Worthy Picks

-$ Walnut Creek
+Walnut Creek Ice Cream

 Newer gelato shop scooping Italian-style flavors plus vegan and dairy-free options, along with chocolates and coffee.
 Flavor board ranges from classics to olive-oil and goat-cheese swirls.